THE ALTERED SHORELINES PROJECTS

 Interactive Computer Installation at the Museum of the American Philosophical Society at Independence Hall layering hidden histories, experimental mapping, story, and exploration of a three-block area of Philadelphia around Independence Hall.

 THE LANGUAGE OF WINE: AN ANTHROPOLOGY OF WORK WINE AND THE SENSES.
+DVD.
 2007.

 to unfold ways they are used to express fundamental life issues and cultural conditions.

 CULTURES IN WEBS: HYPERMEDIA AND THE DOCUMENTARY IMAGE.
 2003